NachoColl/NachoColl.Xamarin.Location/README.md

 *For now I just published the Android library.
 Will update the iOS version soon ...*

+**Android Notes:**

+The library will try to use GooglePlayServices to get the location if they are available, or the original AOSP location library if Google libraries are not installed on the device.

+**iOS Notes:**

+*TO-DO*

 # How to Install

 *Working on the Nuget package...*